 We could slice this area either way.
-Sometimes it is easier to evaluate the integral if we slice it one way instead of the other.
-We will see what we get from slicing each way here.
+Sometimes it'd easier to evaluate the integral if we slice it one way instead of the other.
+We'll see what we get from slicing each way here.

 (a) If we slice vertically, the variable of integration is x.
 The variable x tells the distance of the slice from the y-axis:

 The height of a slice is 4 – x2:

 This means the area of a slice is

 (4 – x2) Δ x.